Hsiaochiangli/ADogbot/README.md

 A freshman in robotics, this is a practice demo for quadruped robot in learing period.

-Runtime environment:ROS2 humble and Ubuntu 22.04
+Runtime environment: ROS2 humble and Ubuntu 22.04

 ## Roadmap